-Health Insurance: If you need help obtaining health insurance or identifying a PCP for your child, please contact the school nurse or social worker for assistance.
+Health Insurance: If you need help obtaining health insurance or identifying a health care provider for your child, please contact the school nurse or social worker for assistance.
 ACES is committed to promoting effective and timely access to health care for all children and adolescents.